President’s Leadership Team Report February 3 and 10, 2021

 • Auto Tech - T-W 9am-7pm and Th 5-7pm

-Employees staffing the booth will answer general questions, provide directions to students who
+Employees staffing the booth will answer general questions, provide directions to

 may need assistance navigating campus, and promote online services.